john9francis/radiation-modeling/timeSpentPhase2.md

 - 8/14 1:27 pm 2 hrs Let's keep working on G4-Brems and see what is going on with the Hit.print() function.
 - 8/14 5:05 pm 35 min Implimenting eventaction class so we can keep track of how much energy deposited in each step 5:20 switching gears and learning about docker with openGL.
 - 8/15 10:08 1.25 hr Let's do a simple docker project.
 UPDATE: spent the time messing with WSL to see if I could get Geant4 downloaded, succeeded in downloading conda and that's it.
 I still need to add it to path before using it.
-- 8/15 8:00 pm working on G4-Brems getting those hits registered.
+- 8/15 8:00 pm 1 hr working on G4-Brems getting those hits registered.
+Update: I went with a different method, using event action instead! it seems to work great!